huangyh09/brie/doc/index.rst

 BRIE2 supports the analysis of splicing processes at two molecular levels, either between alternative splicing isoforms or between unspliced and spliced RNAs.
-In either case, it returns cell-by-event or cell-by-gene matrices of PSI value and its 95% confidence interval (quantification), and the statistics for for detecting DAS and DMG on each event or gene:
+In either case, it returns cell-by-event or cell-by-gene matrices of PSI value and its 95% confidence interval (quantification) and the statistics for detecting DAS and DMG on each event or gene:

 1. **Differential alternative splicing (DAS):** This task is to quantify the proportions of alternative splicing isoforms and to detect DAS between groups